Bikatr7/CS3300GroupProject/horizonhub/frontend/README.md

 Sections:
 "theme"

-- You can add the name of your hotel under the item "name".
+You can add the name of your hotel under the item "name".
 Please only edit inside of the "  " quotation marks, such as changing "The Horizon Hotel" to "The Adams Hotel".

-- Change website colors using Hex codes
+Change website colors using Hex codes

-- Each color of the website is editable using the items under the "colors" section.

-- Each color of the website is editable using the items under the "colors" section.
+Each color of the website is editable using the items under the "colors" section.

 - "primary": "#a46048",*not sure what this changes*